tdjastrzebski/Vincenty-Excel/README.md

 I checked several available solutions but they were either incomplete, did not work or results were inaccurate.
 That is how I ended up developing my own, complete Vincenty Direct and Inverse formulae implementation.

-Solution contains 6 functions implementing **Vincenty Direct** and **Vincenty Inverse** calculations as well as 2 functions for Decimal ↔ Degrees/Minutes/Seconds format conversion and uses **WGS84** model.
+Solution contains 6 functions implementing **Vincenty Direct** and **Vincenty Inverse** formulae as well as 2 functions for Decimal ↔ Degrees/Minutes/Seconds format conversion and uses **WGS84** model.

 + `VincentyDirLat(lat As Double, lon As Double, azimuth As Double, distance As Double) As Variant`
 Calculates geodesic latitude (in degrees) based on one point, bearing (in degrees) and distance (in m) using Vincenty direct formula for ellipsoids